Skip to main content

 Kindergarten Teacher

-Sarah has over 20 years of experience teaching in public and private Christian schools, and now she homeschools her own son.
+Mrs. Sander has over 20 years of experience teaching in public and private Christian schools, and now she homeschools her own son.
 Teaching in each of these contexts has made her passionate about partnering with parents to help them give their child the best education possible, and it’s convinced her of the eternal value of a Christian education.

-Sarah earned her Bachelor of Arts in English Literature from Northwest University and her Master of Arts in Secondary Education from National Louis University.
+Mrs. Sander earned her Bachelor of Arts in English Literature from Northwest University and her Master of Arts in Secondary Education from National Louis University.
 Since then, she’s taught a variety of subjects to students grades K—8, gaining outstanding experience in using different techniques to maximize each student’s learning and in cultivating an orderly and God-glorifying classroom culture.

 Jessa Roby Headshot, First Grade Teacher